Android-Gex-2019/recipe-recycler-view-jeffOttar/README.md

 * the ingrdiants and directions should have titles
 * the ingrediants and directions should be in a scrollView

 The image is given to you by the DataProvider in the from of a URL.
-On of the easiest ways to work with images in Android is with the Picasso library.
-Inorder to use the Picasso library you must
+One of the easiest ways to work with images in Android is with the Picasso library.
+In order to use the Picasso library you must

 Add the Picasso dependency to your build.gradle (Module: app)
   	```implementation 'com.squareup.picasso:picasso:2.71828'```